jidongxiao/CSCI1200-DataStructures/labs/03_debugging/README.md

 Testing and debugging are important steps in programming.
 Loosely, you can think of testing as verifying that your program works and debugging as finding and fixing errors once you’ve discovered it does not.
 Writing test code is an important (and sometimes tedious) step.
-Many software libraries have “regression tests” that run automatically to verify that code is behaving the way it should.
+Many software libraries have “regression tests” which run automatically to verify that code is behaving the way it should.

 Here are four strategies for testing and debugging: